jboss-developer/jboss-eap-quickstarts/README.md

 2. Open a command prompt and navigate to the root directory of the quickstart you want to run.
 3. Use this command to build and deploy the archive:

-   * If you have configured the Maven settings :

             mvn clean install jboss-as:deploy
-   * If you have NOT configured the Maven settings :

-            mvn clean install jboss-as:deploy -s QUICKSTART_HOME/settings.xml

 #### Undeploy an Archive

 The command to undeploy the quickstart is simply: